andre-d/organic/README.md

     test(", 5)

 This will pass a quotation mark as the parameter.
 If you wish to pass more than one, you should escape it in the string: test("\"\"", 5) will pass two in a row.

-This will expand to the following:

-    SET A, B
-    ADD B, A

 You may recursively use macros in a macro definition, for instance: